valderman/selda/README.md

 `OverloadedStrings` extensions.

-Table schemas are defined as the product of one or more columns, stitched together using the `¤` operator.
+Table schemas are defined as the product of one or more columns, stitched together using the `:*:` operator.
-A table is parameterized over the types of its columns, with the column types separated by the `:*:` operator.
+A table is parameterized over the types of its columns, with the column types also separated by the `:*:` operator.
 This, by the way, is why you need `TypeOperators`.

 ```
 people :: Table (Text :*: Int :*: Maybe Text)
-people = table "people" $ primary "name" ¤ required "age" ¤ optional "pet"
+people = table "people" $ primary "name" :*: required "age" :*: optional "pet"

 addresses :: Table (Text :*: Text)
-addresses = table "addresses" $ required "name" ¤ required "city"
+addresses = table "addresses" $ required "name" :*: required "city"
 ```

 Columns may be either `required` or `optional`.